Updated: Jan 13, 2021

 Over the last several decades, there has been essentially one outlet for applied farm management research.
-Namely, the Journal of the American Society of Farm Managers and Rural Appraisers (ASFMRA) has attracted research with practical applications.
+Namely, the Journal of the American Society of Farm Managers and Rural Appraisers (ASFMRA) has attracted research with practical applications (full paper is freely available beginning on page 6 of the 2020 issue).
 The ASFMRA is an association of rural property professionals who appreciate the practicality of articles published in their journal as opposed to the methodologically rigorous manuscripts considered by the majority of the agricultural economics outlets.

 About a year ago, it occurred to me that it would be interesting to examine what trends in farm management literature, i.e. in the Journal of the ASFMRA, could be detected.
 One of the convenient things for this research project was the natural experiment that the Journal had created; selecting one published article each year as the recipient of the Gold Quill award aka Outstanding Article of the Year.
 Out of nearly two dozen articles each year, the Gold Quill has been selected based on a vote of the editorial board members that sets it apart from the others.

 Several logical research questions and hypotheses were stated, with these three being at the top of the list:

 what words were most common in titles across all articles and by Gold Quill winners?